 Our two largest customers in 2005 were Cisco Systems and IBM, each of which represented more than 10% of our total 2005 revenue and which in aggregate represented 27% of our total 2005 revenue.
 Our top 10 customers represented 63% of our total 2005 revenue.
 Our two largest customers in 2004 were Cisco Systems and IBM, each of which represented more than 10% of our total 2004 revenue and in aggregate represented 26% of our total 2004 revenue.
-Our top 10 customers in 2004 revenue and in aggregate represented 26% of our total 2004 revenue.
-Our top 10 customers in 2004 revenue and in aggregate represented 26% of our total 2004 revenue.
+Our top 10 customers in 2004 represented 65% of our total 2004 revenue.
 We expect to continue to depend upon a relatively small number of customers for a significant percentage of our revenue.